OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 ### Remove the local registration

 > [!IMPORTANT]
-> Carry out this procedure on all computers on which you ever had the add-in sideloaded.
+> Carry out this procedure on all computers on which you have had the add-in sideloaded.

 1. Delete the local registration of the ghost add-in.
 The process varies depending on the operating system.